mathisbukowski/Arcade/doc/arcade/SDLFont.md

 ### SDLFont<a name="SDLFont"></a>
 !!! function "SDLFont(const Font &amp;informations)"

-    Construct a new SDLFont object
+    Constructor

     :material-location-enter: `informations`
-    :    Font & Font information
+    :    Font & Font to create

 ### createFont<a name="createFont"></a>
 !!! function "int createFont(const Font &amp;informations)"

-    Create a new font
+    Create a font

     :material-location-enter: `informations`
-    :    Font & Font information
+    :    Font & Font to create

     :material-keyboard-return: **Return**
-    :    int
+    :    int 0 if success, -1 if error

 ### getFont<a name="getFont"></a>